NCAR/climate-primer-water/doc/ch3_baselines.rst

 3.2.2 **Beyond gauges - alternative precipitation datasets**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Given the limitations of rain gauge networks in their spatial coverage
-(including wind-speed sampling error, etc., see popout above for
+Given the spatial coverage limitations of rain-gauge networks (including wind-speed sampling error, etc., see popout above for
 details), a primary source for alternative precipitation estimates are
-gauge-adjusted radar estimates, in regions where radar beam coverage is
+gauge-adjusted radar estimates, in regions where radar-beam coverage is
 sufficient.
 The strengths of these derived estimates are as follows.
 **High spatial resolution:** outside of point-based rain gauges, radar
 systems provide some of the highest-resolution data on precipitation